Skip to main content

 Learn more about accessing NDIS support with your plan

-After your plan is approved, you can set up an NDIS implementation meeting with your NDIS contact.
-They can help you understand your plan and connect with government services or providers.
+After your plan is approved, you can set up an NDIS implementation meeting with your NDIS partner.
+They can help you understand your plan and connect with your services or providers.

 Choose service providers and set up supports